 Silicone swim caps

 - Pros: Made of silicone, so they’re the most durable and will last the longest.
 Smooth edges protect your hair from breaking, and are easier to put on and take off.
-Purchase a dome-shaped cap, and the lack of wrinkles will reduce drag in the water.
-Highly preferred for competitive and fitness swimmers.
+Special, dome-shaped caps have fewer wrinkles will reduce drag in the water.
+These are highly preferred for competitive and fitness swimmers.

 - Cons: Caps can sometimes slip off your head because the material is so smooth.